Priyadharshika/Instruction_Response_llama/README.md

 📖 Table of Contents

 - Introduction
+- Features
 - Dataset
-- Model
+- Model Hyperparamters
 - Results
-- Training
-- Inference
-- Future Work

 📌 Introduction

-This project fine-tunes LLaMA generate response to the provided instruction.
+This project fine-tunes LLaMA model to generate response to the given instruction.

-🚀 Features:
+🚀 Features

 ✔️ Fine-tuning LLaMA using LoRA for efficiency